JulsSal99/Tesi/README.md

 cycle_limit = 10
 # background noise for silences and pauses

+# apply fade in- and fade-out to each sample
 [fade]
-# apply fade in- and fade-out to each sample.
+# lenght of the fade.
 Value is in seconds
 fade_length = 0
+# fade type.
+There are 2 values: 0 for logarithmic, 1 for linear
+fade_type = 0

 [noise]
 # You can add a background noise to the audio file that will be overlaid